waterholeforum/docs/groups.md

 ### Admin

 There is a special user group called **Admin**.
 Users assigned to this group have globally elevated permissions – they can view all content and perform all actions.

 ## Assigning Users

-To assign a user to a group, go to the user's profile (or find them in the **Users** section of the admin panel) and click Controls → Edit.
+To assign a user to a group, go to the user's profile (or find them in the **Users** section of the Control Panel) and click Controls → Edit.
 Then, check the boxes next to the groups you want them to be in.